-Our food program supplies over 1,000 youth and staff every year.
-This is a tremendous undertaking.
-Food is purchased in bulk then sorted, portioned, packed and delivered into the field to all 25 crews that are spread across a five state area.
-That’s almost 1,000 Lbs. of spaghetti noodles and over 1,500 Lbs. of cheese alone!
-Northwest Youth Corps is one of the few youth corps programs that have a food program specifically designed to feed the youth and staff in the field.
-Due to this tremendous undertaking Northwest Youth Corps does charge a food fee.
+Our food program served over 47,000 meals to youth and staff last year.
+Food is purchased in bulk, sorted, packed and delivered to crews in various locations across the Northwest.
+In one field season, our participants and staff can consume roughly 1,000 pounds of spaghetti noodles and over 1,500 pounds of cheese!
+Northwest Youth Corps is one of the few youth corps programs to have a hands-on food program.
+Due to this tremendous undertaking, Northwest Youth Corps does charge a food fee.

 So where does your food fee go?

-The food program also provides for and maintains all the kitchen equipment required to serve food at NYC.
-Stoves, pots, pans, plates, bowls, utensils, tables, coolers, back county stoves, and all the other equipment and miscellaneous materials and supplies needed are covered under the food program.
+The food program also provides and maintains all the kitchen equipment required to prepare and serve food in the field.
+The food fee contributes to the costs associated with stoves, pots, pans, plates, bowls, utensils, tables, coolers, back county stoves, and other equipment needed for a camp kitchen.

-Lastly, there are the costs associated with the space needed to manage the food program.
-Electricity, janitorial costs, water, maintenance of walk-in coolers and refrigerators, vehicle costs associated with store trips are all real costs to managing food at Northwest Youth Corps.
+Lastly, there are costs associated with maintaining the physical space needed for the food program including electricity, janitorial costs, water, maintenance of walk-in coolers and refrigerators, and vehicle costs associated with food transportation.

 What kinds of Vegetarian options are provided?

 Some alternative and supplemental protein options that we send out include (but are not limited to): Hummus, falafel, hemp burgers, Tofurky deli meats or other deli meat substitutes, a variety of beans including garbanzo, textured vegetable protein, tofu, and tempeh.
 With every meal there is always a vegetarian option available.
 Some Vegetarian dishes found in our cook book are Cajun Beans and Rice, Lentil Chili, Pizza, Quesadillas, Quinoa Curry, and Falafel.